alessandrocolombi/BGSL/README.md

 ```

 ### HDF5
-It can be directly download from your package manager with
+Like **GSL**, also this library can be directly downloaded from the package manager with
 ```shell
 $ sudo apt-get install libhdf5-dev
 ```
-It is probably going to ask if it fine to install some auxiliary packeges.
+It is probably going to ask to install some auxiliary packeges.
 Say yes and continue.
 As before, if everything is fine, something like this should be displayed
 ```shell
 $ pkg-config --cflags hdf5
 -I/usr/include/hdf5/serial #where the header files are